 The carrying value of cash and cash equivalents, accounts receivable, note receivable, accounts payable, accrued compensation and benefits and accrued liabilities approximate their fair value based on the liquidity or the short-term maturities of these instruments.
 The carrying value of notes payable approximate fair value based on its variable rate index.
-The carrying value of other notes payable and capital lease obligations approximate fair value based upon market interest rates available to the University for debt of similar risk and maturities.
+The carrying value of notes payable approximate fair value based upon market interest rates available to the University for debt of similar risk and maturities.
 Derivative financial instruments are carried at fair value, determined using Level 2 of the hierarchy of valuation inputs as defined in the FASB Accounting Standards Codification ("Codification"), with the use of inputs other than quoted prices that are observable for the asset or liability.
 See Note 8, Derivative Instruments.